cambridge-cares/TheWorldAvatar/Deploy/stacks/UK-building-retrofit/StackDeployment/README.md

 # UK Building Retrofit

-This stack provides an interoperable environment for integrating UK-wide data on building energy performance, energy consumption, fuel poverty, and public health.The use case is to quantify of retrofit urgency and identify optimal retrofit pathways across multiple geographic scales.
-The stack includes a 3D visualization of buildings in Cambridge, Ely, and Wisbech, with nationwide data analysis supported via an Ontop SPARQL endpoint.
+This stack provides an interoperable environment for integrating comprehensive UK-wide data on building energy performance, energy consumption, fuel poverty, and public health records.
+The primary use case is to quantify retrofit urgency and identify optimal retrofit pathways across diverse geographic scales.
+The stack includes an Ontop SPARQL endpoint for nationwide data analysis, along with a demonstration of 3D visualisation capabilities for selected areas (Cambridge, Ely, and Wisbech), highlighting the potential for localised insights.

 Key sections:
 - [1.
 Prerequisites](#1-prerequisites)